Will, Enduring Power of Attorney, and Personal Directive for one person: $400.00

-Some people take great pains to write down what amounts or specific items numerous people should get upon their death.
-We usually urge divisions among your chosen beneficiaries in terms of proportions or percentages rather than in dollar amounts or specific items, but it is certainly up to the person involved and we can talk about what you had in mind.
+Some people take great pains to write down what amounts or specific items that people should get upon their death.
+We usually urge divisions among your chosen beneficiaries in terms of proportions or percentages rather than in dollar amounts or specific items, but it is certainly up to the person involved and we can talk about what you have in mind.

-Since your death would be such a critical event to any dependants that you may have at the time, your affairs should be in order at all times.
-Your will should always properly express your wishes, and if you have any dependants you should have sufficient life insurance to ensure that they would be able to maintain a comfortable lifestyle without your income.
+Since your death would be such a critical event to any dependents that you may have at the time, your affairs should be in order at all times.
+Your will should always properly express your wishes, and if you have any dependents you should consider getting life insurance to ensure that they would be able to maintain a comfortable lifestyle without your income.

 Enduring Powers of Attorney

 An Enduring Power of Attorney appoints a person or persons to take charge of your assets, usually effective only upon your mental incapacity.
 Where you would become mentally incompetent without such a document someone can apply to the Court using the procedure provided for in the Adult Guardianship and Trusteeship Act, to have him or her appointed as your trustee and guardian.
 That procedure, however, is fairly cumbersome and expensive and ordinarily takes six months or more to accomplish.
 Of course you must make the Enduring Power of Attorney before you become mentally incapacitated.